commotum/typewise-embeddings/README.md

 * ❌ **Replace:** “V‑way softmax against every value’s embedding.”
 * ✅ **With:** a **quaternion voting decoder** that:

-  1. **Splits** the final hidden state (h_T) into 4‑D blocks.
+  1. **Splits** the final hidden state ($h_T$) into 4‑D blocks.
   2. **Inverts** each block with the type’s Weight Bank to get a **vote** for the value.
   3. **Fuses** the votes into a **best guess + confidence** (a Gaussian “bell curve” in value space).
   4. **Converts** that fuzzy guess into a small set of **top‑k discrete values** (no giant softmax).

 > **No anchors.
-No extra readout.** We directly use the final hidden state (h_T) as the source of block clues; training makes the model put the right information there.
+No extra readout.** We directly use the final hidden state ($h_T$) as the source of block clues; training makes the model put the right information there.

 **Why this still works despite nonlinear attention/MLPs.**
-We’re not trying to *invert the whole transformer*; we’re training it **end‑to‑end** so that, after all the nonlinear mixing, the final hidden state (h_T) *writes the right clues into the right 4‑D slots* for our decoder to read.
+We’re not trying to *invert the whole transformer*; we’re training it **end‑to‑end** so that, after all the nonlinear mixing, the final hidden state ($h_T$) *writes the right clues into the right 4‑D slots* for our decoder to read.
 This is the same reason a vanilla GPT can use a simple **linear output head** after many nonlinear layers: the network learns a representation that is linearly decodable because the loss demands it.
-Here, our head is a slightly more structured linear reader: each 4‑D block in (h_T) is treated as a noisy “measurement” of the value under that block’s quaternion code; we **invert per block** to get votes, then **fuse** them (least‑squares/“Gaussian” mean) to produce a best guess and a confidence.
+Here, our head is a slightly more structured linear reader: each 4‑D block in ($h_T$) is treated as a noisy “measurement” of the value under that block’s quaternion code; we **invert per block** to get votes, then **fuse** them (least‑squares/“Gaussian” mean) to produce a best guess and a confidence.
 Upstream nonlinearities don’t break this—they just change how the model *encodes* information internally; the loss on the decoded value pushes the model to **place recoverable signal** in those blocks so that the vote fusion is accurate (skinny bell curve when votes agree, wide when they don’t).
-In short: we don’t assume (h_T) equals the pre‑mix embedding; we **define a decodable head**, train against it, and the transformer learns to make the head’s job easy—exactly how large language models already learn to make a simple output layer work.
+In short: we don’t assume ($h_T$) equals the pre‑mix embedding; we **define a decodable head**, train against it, and the transformer learns to make the head’s job easy—exactly how large language models already learn to make a simple output layer work.

 ---